wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/canvas-app-source-code/includes/3-work-yaml.md

 - **\other** - All miscellaneous files that are needed for re-creating the .msapp file.

 - **entropy.json** - Volatile elements (like timestamps) are extracted to this file.
-This file helps reduce noisy diffs in other files while ensuring that you can still round trip.
+This file helps reduce noisy diffs in other files while ensuring that you can still round-trip.
 Holds other files from the .msapp file, such as what is in \references.

+## File format

 The files that end with **\*.fx.yaml** are where you can edit formulas.
 As you explore the extracted files, you will find that not all contain YAML; many are in their native format and are not meant to be edited outside of Power Apps Studio.